 Approach shoes, because of the softer rubber compounds used, won’t last as long as hiking shoes, which feature harder rubber compounds that are specifically designed to be more durable.
 However, some approach shoes are designed so that you can resole them, similar to climbing shoes, which also wear out quickly but can also be easily resoled.
 Hiking shoes are generally very durable and long-lasting, designed as they are for wet and muddy trails, and soled with heavier wearing rubber.

 It’s a bit hard to generalise about weight, but most approach shoes tend to be a bit lighter than the majority of hiking shoes, which are designed for heavier trail wear.
 The weight of both approach shoes and hiking shoes varies a lot, and there are very light and much heavier models of each, depending on what they’re designed for.
-Many approach shoes tend to be lighter, as often climbers will clip them to their harness (they've usually got fabric rings designed specifically for this) to carry up long multi-pitch climbs, but there also some models that are designed for carrying heavier loads into the mountains that would be too heavy to carry on a harness.
+Many approach shoes tend to be lighter, as often climbers will clip them to their harness (they've usually got fabric rings designed specifically for this) to carry on long multi-pitch trad climbing days, but there also some models that are designed for carrying heavier loads into the mountains that would be too heavy to carry on a harness.

 Once again, it’s very hard to generalise about the stiffness of approach shoes versus hiking shoes, as it varies so much across models.
 Many approach shoes have a reasonable amount of rigidity across the sole as that helps with edging on small rock footholds, but it does vary considerably.
 Most hiking shoes are pretty supportive, so they probably are generally stiffer than your typical approach shoe.

 Approach and hiking shoes are only waterproof if they come with some kind of waterproof lining like Gore-Tex or equivalent.
 Many approach shoes don’t have waterproof linings as climbers generally only rock climb when the weather is fair.

 How do you choose what to buy?